-Wesleyan Church (No. 2)

-The Wesleyans were part of the Methodist community.
+Wesleyan Church (No. 2) The Wesleyans were part of the Methodist community.
 The church in Clonegal was build in 1834 with a public subscription of £240.
 It had Gothic Windows and was part of what was known as the Newtownbarry Circuit.
 This is now a private residence.

-St. Brigid's School (No. 3)

-St. Brigid's NS, which was built on an elevated site in 1952, occupies a focal point in the village.
+St. Brigid's School (No. 3) St. Brigid's NS, which was built on an elevated site in 1952, occupies a focal point in the village.
 A refurbishment of the school building took place in 2010 and in 2014 a new extension was added to incorporate an ASD (Autistic Spectrum Disorder) unit.
-It is a 7 teacher co-educational school (6 permanent and 1 part time teacher) under the patronage of the Bishop of Kildare and Leighlin.
-Currently there are 118 pupils on roll.
+It is a 9 teacher co-educatioal school with an additional 3 shared Resource teachers under the patronage of the Bishop of Kildare and Leighlin.
+Currently there are 140 pupils on roll.
 The school has a strong Catholic ethos, but welcomes children of all religions and none.
 In keeping with Department of Education Guidelines the school is managed by a Board of Management.
 Each classroom is equipped with an interactive whiteboard, teaching laptop, visualizer, children's laptop/computers and a well-stocked class library.
 The children are extremely involved in the development and upkeep of the gardens and have been awarded our 4th Green Flag.
 The School is currently working on its 5th Green Flag.

-A Former Convent (No. 4)

-A community of Brigidine nuns lived in this house in high street.
+A Former Convent (No. 4) A community of Brigidine nuns lived in this house in high street.
 It was consecrated circa 1809 by the then Parish priest of Clonegal Fr, Purcell.
 Among the members of the congregation was a great Aunt of Cardinal Spellman's the famous Cardinal Archbishop of New York who has other associations with the parish.
 A member of the local Sinnott family of Coolroe was also one of the sisters.
 The convent closed in 1861 and a number of the sisters are buried in the local cemetary.
 This is now a private residence.

-St. Brigid's Hall (No. 5)

-It began its life in 1834 as the National School for the village.
+St. Brigid's Hall (No. 5) It began its life in 1834 as the National School for the village.
 One of the great and most popular activities now hosted in this community centre is the House of Song and Story.
 It attracts huge crowds on the 3rd Monday of every month.
 In 2006 the local community saw their hall receive extensive renovations improving on all facilities.
 There is a lovely stairway which is wide and bright.
 The kitchen area is very modern and there are also toilets upstairs.
 Next door to the kitchen is the IT Room which houses 12 computers.
-These are used a great deal by the primary school as they have broadband and a projector.
-St Brigid's Community Centre now hosts the Clonegal After-Schools children.

-Stone from over Window of Abbeydown in church wall (No. 6)

-(Left of steps to church on entering, close to the road)

-In pre Cromwellian times an Abbey once stood in the townsland of Abbeydown in a place known as the Abbey meadow just outside village .A stone from over the window of this Abbey is built in an inverted position into the wall of St. Brigid's car park.
+Stone from over Window of Abbeydown in church wall (No. 6) (Left of steps to church on entering, close to the road) In pre Cromwellian times an Abbey once stood in the townsland of Abbeydown in a place known as the Abbey Meadow just outside village.
+A stone from over the window of this Abbey is built in an inverted position into the wall of St. Brigid's car park.
 It is the only remaining part of the Abbey.